 His new book is just as genuine, quite apart from many boring ghost written rock books Hooky fondly reccounts in unfettered northern slang his childhood in Salford.
-How he became a lead bass player with a distinctive style and the mythologised tale of a band from Manchester called Joy Division whose legacy continues to live on and on despite their short life as a band who lost their iconic frontman Ian Curtis.
+How he became a lead bass player with a distinctive style and the mythologised tale of a band from Manchester called Joy Division whose legacy continues to live on and on despite their shortened life as a band when they tragically lost their iconic frontman Ian Curtis early on.

 What was the motivation behind giving your side of the Joy Division story?